 Another option is to greet hikers with a smile.
 Start a conversation as you enjoy the waterfalls from the viewpoint.
 You’ll have something in common with every person there—the beauty of the falls.
 Nature creates a diversified community.
 Be part of it.

-Of course I’ve barely scratched the surface when it comes to national park fall hikes.
-No matter which park you choose, these tips will help you make the most of your trip:
+Of course I’ve barely scratched the surface when it comes to fall hikes in U.S. national parks.
+No matter which park you choose, put your feet on the ground to enjoy a fun boomer travel adventure.